However, producing high-quality and unique content for a website can often be a daunting task.

 This approach brings with it loads of benefits.
-Not only does it help you improve your SEO content strategies, but it also allows you to analyze your rankings.
+Not only does it help you improve SEO content strategies, but it allows you to analyze rankings.

 There are different ways to find traffic search trends.
-Here is one of the most common methods.
+However, here is one of the most common methods.

-Log into your Google Analytics account and then click on “Behavior”.
+Log into Google Analytics account and click on “Behavior.”

-Move your cursor to “Site Content” and click on “All pages”.
+Move the cursor to “Site Content” and click on “All pages.”

-Depending on your preferences, you can set up a filter that lets you focus on the most relevant pages.
+Depending on preferences, set up a filter that lets you focus on the most relevant pages.

-Next, set a secondary dimension for your Default Channel Grouping.
+Next, set a secondary dimension for Default Channel Grouping.

-Once done, you can create a parameter for “organic search only” as the secondary dimension of your Default Channel Grouping.
+Create a parameter for “organic search only” as the secondary dimension of Default Channel Grouping.

-Now you can compare the search traffic trends.
-Bear in mind that results will be displayed based on your chosen time frame.
+Compare the search traffic trends.
+Bear in mind that results will be displayed based on chosen time frame.

 Diving Deeper into Content Engagement

-Regardless of the type of content (e.g. evergreen, text, or visual), setting goals guarantees you a greater return on your content marketing strategy.
+Regardless of the type of content (e.g., evergreen, text, visual), setting goals guarantees you a greater return on content marketing strategy.

-This not only keeps readers engaged, but it also strengthens your relationship with them.
-It keeps them coming back for more interesting content.
+This not keeps readers engaged but also strengthens relationships with them.
+Moreover, it keeps coming back for more interesting content.

 In-depth content turns visitors from one-time readers to regulars.

-It’s impossible to create great content without knowing exactly what your readers want.
+It’s impossible to create great content without knowing exactly what readers want.

-Ultimately, this can increase the numbers of subscriptions to email newsletters for updates on new posts.
+This can increase the number of subscriptions to email newsletters for updates on posts.

 So start crafting really valuable content.
-In this way, you’ll be able to give your visitors something worth reading.
+Then, you’ll be able to give visitors something worth reading.

-Finding a solution to a deeply rooted problem facing your target audience will go a long way in keeping your customers engaged.
+Finding a solution to a deeply rooted problem facing the target audience will go a long way in keeping customers engaged.

-Ultimately, it builds trust and establishes a good relationship with your target audience.
+Ultimately, it builds trust and establishes a good relationship with the target audience.

 Scroll Heat Map

-When it comes to optimizing your conversion rates, you should have reliable data at your fingertips.
+When it comes to optimizing conversion rates, you should have reliable data at your fingertips.